distributions-io/weibull-random/README.md

 out = random( [2,1,2] );
 // returns [ [ [~0.564,~0.864] ], [ [~0.131,~0.495] ] ]
 ```

 The function accepts the following `options`:

 *	__lambda__: shape parameter.
 Default: `1`.
 *	__k__: scale parameter.
 Default: `1`.
+*	__seed__: positive integer used as a seed to initialize the generator.
+If not supplied, uniformly distributed random numbers are generated via an underlying generator seedable by setting the `seed` property of the exported function.
 *	__dtype__: output data type (see [`matrix`](https://github.com/dstructs/matrix) for a list of acceptable data types).
 Default: `generic`.

 A [Weibull](https://en.wikipedia.org/wiki/Weibull_distribution) distribution is a function of two parameters: `lambda`(shape parameter) and `k`(scale parameter).
 By default, `lambda` is equal to `1` and `k` is equal to `1`.
 To adjust either parameter, set the corresponding option.